top of page

 Aid organizations to donate to:

-Support a family directly via their GFM links:
+Support a family directly:

-"I am the artist Hamdi Zaino, 23 years old.
+"I am the artist Hamdi Zaino, 24 years old.
 I create animated clips and I am a university student studying fine arts.
 I have been living in Gaza since I was born.
 The recent prolonged war on Gaza has turned my place of residence, work, and studio into a painful memory.
 I have lost many people around me (subjected to forced displacement) and I only carried my tablet with me in hopes of finding a way to continue expressing myself and producing digital artwork.

-My family, consisting of six members, and I have been displaced more than five times, each time encountering tragedy.
 We continue our attempts to live despite the painful situations, which have been a great shock to me and many of my people who have their own stories.
 My big dream is to convey humanitarian messages through my talent in practicing art, speaking for myself and for every free individual.
 Perhaps my works have turned to express the suffering I have been experiencing lately, but this is the least impact that (the genocide war) may cause... and the fear of the unknown future."

 "My name is Aya Shamallakh.
 I am 30 years old and I am a mother of three children.
 My eldest son is named Ismail and he is 10 years old.
 My son Ismail suffered a head injury due to the war.
 My middle son is named Muhammad and he is 8 years old.
 My youngest daughter is named Sahar.
 She is beautiful and loves life.
 She is 6 years old, and since October 7, we have been living a very difficult life under harsh conditions.
 The war destroyed my house and my family’s house, destroyed our car, and completely destroyed my husband’s workplace.
+We became displaced in a tent that could not accommodate us through the cold of winter and the heat of summer.

 "My name is Muhammad from Gaza, Deir al-Balah in the heart of the region.
 These are the most challenging days of my life.
 My family and I are enduring the horrors of war, suffering from hunger, unable to meet even our most basic needs due to the dire circumstances we face.
 My work as a fisherman used to support my family by selling the fish I caught at sea.
 I also worked as sea rescuer and that was our livelihood.
 However, due to the current situation we have no source of income.
 We can no longer go to the sea to fish.
 There is no employment and prices today are extremely high.
 Aid is being stolen and sold in the markets.
 I hope you will stand by me."

-Ahmed Ftairjy aka "Spider Man of Gaza" - @gazanlove
+aka "Spider Man of Gaza"

 (Written by Ahmed's friend):